2019 Comprehensive Transportation Plan

 The Town of Wake Forest is in the process of developing a Comprehensive Transportation Plan to address all modes of transportation, including driving, walking, biking and transit.
 As part of that effort, the Town conducted an online survey to gather input from area residents to help direct transportation planning efforts.
 Survey input ended on May 31, 2018.

 Scroll down to view our blog posts about transportation from around here and from around the country.
-We'll add more as time goes on, but tell us what you would like to see and we'll research it for future posts.

 Health & Walking

 There are now so many articles reporting on research about the health benefits of walking more often that another one seems overkill.
 But Real Simple magazine hits all the highlights in their article: attention, disease prevention, and even touches on the economic aspects.

 Complete streets are places where people from 8 to 80 can travel by car, foot, bike, or bus.
 The Fall 2017 issue of InTransition covers a lot of ground in an easily readable and informative way.

 The CTP is a long-range multimodal plan that identifies transportation needs and proposed recommendations for the next 25 to 30 years.

 Recommendations will include improvements to highways and streets, bicycle routes, pedestrian infrastructure, and transit.
 These recommendations will be based off various aspects of geography, demographics, upcoming projects, and future travel patterns